-White House economic adviser Kevin Hassett leaving this summer: report
+White House economic adviser Kevin Hassett leaving this summer

 SECOND-HALF ECONOMIC RECOVERY 'HAS BEGUN': KEVIN HASSETT

-Hassett's role was temporary from the beginning, and he'll return to his posts at the Hoover Institution and the Lindsey Group, according to Axios.
+Hassett's role was temporary from the beginning, and he'll return to his posts at the Hoover Institution and the Lindsey Group, Axios first reported.

 Hassett had served as President Trump's Council of Economic Advisers chair before leaving for the private sector in 2019, then returning to the administration because of the coronavirus pandemic in March.